 This is the second foundation practice course.
 It prepares students to assess larger systems such as groups, organizations, and communities.
 Special attention is paid to social work practice with diverse groups, those oppressed and at-risk, and to institutional patterns of discrimination.
 This course is taken concurrently with SW Field 592 and integrates practice experience and course learning.
 (Prerequisite: SW 501.)

 592 Field Education II (4)

-Students must complete a total of 440 clock hours in the foundation year.
+Students must complete a total of 440 clock hours in the foundation year of field practice in an approved field setting.
 The goal is to foster understanding of the organizational context and social, economic, environmental, and cultural factors with which client systems interact.
-Students learn the fundamental role of social work values and ethics, identify issues of social and economic justice for oppressed and at-risk persons, and develop a professional identity as they engage in social work practice.
-SW 591 is taken concurrently with SW 501 and SW 592 with SW 502.
+Students learn the fundamental role of social work values and ethics, identify issues of social and economic justice for oppressed and at-risk persons, and develop a professional identity as they engage in competency based social work practice learning.
+The field experience allows the student a social work practice opportunity to promote the development of knowledge, skills, and values of social work and fosters the integration of classroom theoretical learning.
+SW591 is taken concurrently with SW501 and SW592 with SW502.

 601 Human Behavior in the Social Environment I (3)

 This is an introduction to biopsychosocial-spiritual factors important to understanding and assessing human growth, personal development, and behavior over the life span.
 Focus is on interactions among individuals, families, groups, and the social system, and diverse, vulnerable, and oppressed populations.

 602 Human Behavior in the Social Environment II (3)

 This course is a continuation of SW 601.
 An examination of institutional factors and systems in relationship to human behavior and social work practice with focus on oppressed, diverse, and vulnerable groups.
 (Prerequisite: SW 601.)

 701 Social Work Research: Design and Methodology (3)